-The artist collective and band The Residents is shrouded in mystery since their first official release in 1974.
+The artist collective and band The Residents has been shrouded in mystery since their first official release in 1974.
 To this day, the members manage to work anonymously.
-They refuse to give interviews and appear in public in costume, often wearing eyeball helmets that have become their trademark.
+They do not give interviews and only appear in public in costumes, often wearing their characteristic eyeball helmets, which have become their trademark.

-After meeting in high school in Shreveport, Louisiana, in the early Sixties, the group began recording and making art; in 1966, they moved to California.
-Inspired by the avantgarde and pop, The Residents anticipated the idea of audio piracy and developed groundbreaking marketing strategies and multimedia projects.
+After meeting at a high school in Shreveport, Louisiana, in the early 1960s, the group began recording and pursuing artistic endeavours.
+In 1966, they moved to California.
+Inspired by avantgarde and pop culture, The Residents anticipated the idea of audio piracy and developed groundbreaking marketing strategies and multimedia projects.

-42-minute mix introducing some of the band’s conceptional thematic compositions and deconstructions of Western popular music.
+A 42-minute mix showcasing some of the band’s conceptual thematic compositions and deconstructions of Western pop music – due to Mixcloud’s license restrictions in two parts.

 Featured cover art: The Residents – Meet The Residents (1974) / God In Three Persons (1988)